 Not too long after that service call and at a charity auction, I was a successful bidder on an art lesson given by a regionally famous watercolor artist.
-My first painting wasn’t all that bad and I soon began attending a few workshops every summer.
+My first painting wasn’t all that bad and soon I began attending a few workshops every summer.
 New acquaintances were made and I was inspired to learn pastels too.

-What follows are about forty of my favorite watercolors and pastels from my personal and family collection.
+From over two hundred paintings, what follows are about 40 of my favorite watercolors and pastels from my personal and family collection.
 Many other pieces have been given to friends and family as gifts.
-It’s a learning process.

-To study and experiment many beginning artists copy the works of famous artists or paint their favorite pieces from many of the available how-to workbooks.
+It’s a learning process, and to study and experiment, many beginning artists copy the works of famous artists or paint their favorite pieces from many of the available how-to workbooks.

 About two-thirds of these paintings are my originals and the others are copies or workshop projects.
 My many workshop instructors have been terrific teachers and have challenged me with their techniques.